light-ripple/Ripple-Auto-Installer/README.md

 * /RIPPLE/hanayo and run/edit `nano hanayo.conf`
 * /RIPPLE/rippleapi and run/edit `nano api.conf`
 * /RIPPLE/old-frontend and run/edit `nano inc/config.php` \
-Where RIPPLE -> your targeted directory
+Where RIPPLE is your targeted directory

 ### Start Server
 You might want to look at this tmux cheatsheet first: <a href=https://tmuxcheatsheet.com/v>Click ME!</a> |